ashok-an/python-firebase-crud/README.md

 # python-firebase-crud
-Experimenting CRUD operations to firebase with python
+Experimenting CRUD operations to firebase realtime DB with python

 # Assumptions:
 * Firebase data-store has structure like `/<collection-name>/<key>/<data>`